johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 **Delegation**

 Delegating to any stake pool accessible on the network might yield rewards for ada holders who do not have technical knowhow in operating a stake pool.
 Multi-pool delegation has been a sought after feature for some time.
-It finally came to fruition in 2023 with Lace wallet offering the feature. *Strica* (makers of Typhon wallet) questioned the trade offs involved in how this feature was implemented and if it could be offered more smoothly.
-Meanwhile, *Atrium Labs* have been blogging about a new innovation called *staking baskets* which will allow users to stake to multiple pools via  smart contract that will be open-sourced.
+It finally came to fruition in 2023 with *Lace* wallet[^64] offering the feature. *Strica* (makers of Typhon wallet) questioned[^65] the trade offs involved in how this feature was implemented and if it could be offered more smoothly.
+Meanwhile, *Atrium Labs* have been blogging[^66] about a new innovation called *staking baskets* which will allow users to stake to multiple pools via  smart contract that will be open-sourced.

 Note: holders of ada and SPOs (stake pool operators) who pledge, or delegate will always have access to their ada.
 The rewards drop proportionately when the delegated ada is spent or withdrawn from the pool.